Long-term spin-down and low luminosity regime in the Be/X-ray binary pulsar GX 304-1

 \subsection{Long term photometric observations of the companion star}

-The long-term photometric observations of the companion star V850 Cen is shown in Fig. \ref{f3}.
-We have plotted the V-band magnitudes reported in the literature \citep{corbet1986long,haefner1988optical} during the period MJD 44285.5 (1980 February 16) until MJD 46121.5 (1985 February 25) along with those obtained from the ASAS-SN optical observations (\url{https://asas-sn.osu.edu/}).
-The average V-band magnitude during the period spanning almost five years from 1980-85 was $\sim$13.6, while that during the period MJD 57423.7 (2016 February 5) to MJD 58363.5 (2018 September 2) was $\sim$14.The increase in average V-band magnitude by about 0.4 suggests that the companion star has become relatively less active recently due to which there have likely been no episodes of mass ejection from the companion star that feeds the relatively bright X-ray outbursts in this binary pulsar.
+The long-term photometric observations of the companion star V850 Cen is shown in Figure \ref{f3}.
+We have plotted the V-band magnitudes reported in the literature \citep{corbet1986long,haefner1988optical} during the period MJD 44285.5 (1980 February 16) until MJD 46121.5 (1985 February 25) along with those obtained from the ASAS-SN optical observations (\url{https://asas-sn.osu.edu/}), AAVSO (\url{https://www.aavso.org/}) and \textit{Swift}/UVOT.
+The averaged V-band magnitude during the period spanning almost five years from 1980-85 was $\sim$13.6, while that during the period MJD 57423.7 (2016 February 5) to MJD 60367.8 (2024 February 27) was $\sim$13.9.
+Optical brightening of the companion star in BeXRBs has been associated with X-ray outbursts in these systems \citep{corbet1985optical,negueruela1997multiwavelength,reig2007x,caballero2016activity,coe20242022}.

+The increase in averaged V-band magnitude by about 0.3 suggests that the companion star has become relatively less active recently due to which there have likely been no episodes of mass ejection from the companion star that feeds the relatively bright X-ray outbursts in this binary pulsar.
 This is confirmed by the weak X-ray detection of the pulsar on MJD 57411 (2016 January 24) and MJD 57525 (2016 May 17) at a flux level of 23$\pm$4 mCrab and 22$\pm$14 mCrab respectively using \textit{MAXI} observations \citep{nakajima2016maxia,nakajima2016maxib} after which the pulsar has remained dormant.
-Unfortunately, no regular optical monitoring observations of the source are available during the period when the pulsar underwent torque reversal except for one optical spectroscopic observation (around MJD 56763) using the the 3.9 m \textit{Anglo Australian Telescope} (\textit{AAT}) which suggested that the radius of the decretion disc around the companion star had shrunk significantly (by almost a factor of 2) compared to the epochs when the pulsar was moderately active in X-rays \citep{malacaria2017optical}.
+Unfortunately, no regular optical monitoring observations of the source is available during the period when the pulsar switched from a long-term spin-up trend to spin-down except for one optical spectroscopic observation (around MJD 56763 (2014 April 16)) using the the 3.9 m \textit{Anglo Australian Telescope} (\textit{AAT}) which suggested that the radius of the decretion disc around the companion star had shrunk significantly (by almost a factor of 2) compared to the epochs when the pulsar was moderately active in X-rays \citep{malacaria2017optical}.